fork-handles/forkhandles/data4k/README.md

 // then just get the values from the underlying data using the type system.
 Errors will be thrown for missing/invalid properties val data: String = input.objectField.stringField

+// to write into the structure, just assign to a var input.objectField.optionalStringField = "hello"
 ```